 - Main Body

-APA Title Page Example
+APA Style Title Page

-- Title in upper and lowercase letters*
+- The title should be in APA Style using both upper and lowercase letters*

 - Author's Name (first, middle initial, and last names)